BharathKoneti/opius_outreach_agent/customer_outreach/linkedin_customer_outreach_prompt.md

 4. **Connection degree preference** (2nd degree preferred when quality is equal, but don't skip great 1st or 3rd+ degree prospects)

 **MANDATORY CUSTOMER FIT REQUIREMENTS:**

-- **Decision-maker**: CTO, VP Engineering, or similar with authority over technology purchases
-- **Company type**: Technology/SaaS/software/digital product company (not solo consultancy or large enterprise)
-- **Team evidence**: Explicit or strong evidence of a sizable engineering/product team (multiple engineers, not just the founder)
+**ALL prospects must meet EVERY requirement below.
+If ANY requirement is missing, SKIP the prospect immediately:**

+1. **Current active engineering leadership role**: Must currently hold a CTO, VP Engineering, Engineering Director, or similar technical leadership position with decision-making authority. **If profile shows past roles only or no current employment, SKIP outreach.**

-- **Clear, public evidence of external funding**: Company must have verifiable evidence of VC/angel investment, accelerator/incubator participation, or a funding round (profile, company page, or news).
-If in stealth/early-stage, there must be a direct mention of investor backing or accelerator/incubator.
-If no such evidence, SKIP outreach.
+2. **Clear, public evidence of external funding**: Company must have verifiable evidence of VC/angel investment, accelerator/incubator participation, or a funding round (profile, company page, or news).
+If in stealth/early-stage, there must be a direct mention of investor backing or accelerator/incubator. **If no such evidence, SKIP outreach.**
-- **Development Needs**: Evidence of active software development (engineering team, product releases)
-- **Decision Making Role**: Title indicates they make or influence technology purchasing decisions
-- **Company Growth Stage**: Series A to Series B, or established companies with scaling challenges
-- **Funding/Revenue Evidence**: Clear signs of funding or revenue (avoid pre-revenue startups without funding)

 **Look for:**
 - "Connect" button (indicates ability to send invitation) - may be under "More" button